Publication date: June, 1987

 *Casey’s middle name “Bernid” would later be retconned out, with Casey’s full-name becoming Arnold Casey Jones, instead.

-*This issue also contained a bonus pin-up by Tom S. Brown and Kerry Moody, creators of a book titled "New England Gothic".
+*This issue also contained a front inside cover with a Turtle Tracks foreword by Eastman.
+Backmatter included an ad for Gizmo #6, and an ad for Turtle Soup #1.
+The back inside cover included a pin-up by Tom S. Brown and Kerry Moody, creators of a book titled "New England Gothic".

-“True Stories” marks the end of a creative era in TMNT and the beginning or a new narrative one.
+“True Stories” marks the end of a creative era in TMNT and the beginning of a new narrative one.

 TMNT #11 will be the last “Eastman/Laird Joint” until TMNT (Vol. 1) #50, with the pair doing their classic back-and-forth on story, pencils, inks and tones.
 So with this, their cooperative creative streak comes to an end and the “traditional” look of the book goes away forever, as a slew of new artists, inkers and toners swoop in to fill the void.
 If you’ve ever wondered why most TMNT trade paperback and hardcover collections always seem to end with this issue, now you know.